 ADPR 180.
-Public Relations Principles 3 sem. hrs.
+Public Relations Principles

 Principles, history, theory and practice of public relations in business, organizations and agencies.
 Analyses of public relations programs; the responsibility of the public relations practitioner to management and to relevant publics; ethics of public relations practice; the future of the field and career opportunities.
-Offered every semester.
+Offered every term

 ADPR 181.
-Writing for the Marketplace: Public Relations and Business 3 sem. hrs.
+Writing for the Marketplace: Public Relations and Business

 Covers principles of writing for business, including opinion and editorial pieces, reports, press releases, business journalism, speeches, cover letters and resumes, as well as an introduction to fundamentals of broadcast writing and crisis communication.
 All classes held in a computerized writing laboratory or a broadcast studio.
-Offered every semester.
-Prereq: JOUR or ADPR 1008, ADPR 180.
+Offered every term.
+Prereq: JOUR or ADPR 008, ADPR 180.

 ADPR 183.
-Public Relations Campaigns 3 sem. hrs.
+Public Relations Campaigns

-Case-method and campaign-planning approaches to strategic planning and implementation as they pertain to public relations administration in companies and organizations.
-Introduction to the techniques of goal/ objective-setting and strategy-selection in a PR/communication context.
+Case-method and campaign-planning approaches to strategic planning and imple-mentation as they pertain to public relations administration in companies and organizations.
+Introduction to the techniques of goal/objective-setting and strategy-selection in a PR/communication context.
 Students are placed in a managerial, decision-making role in which the primary requirement is to think in PR planning and program-execution terms.
-Offered every semester.
+Offered every term.
 Prereq: ADPR 142 and 181.